Call us now

 Who can request a collateral warranty?

-The underlying contract usually dictates who is entitled to receive a collateral warranty, usually identifying beneficiaries by reference to their interest in the project (e.g., a funder, purchaser, landlord, tenant or management company).
+The parties to the underlying contract typically specify who receives a collateral warranty, identifying beneficiaries based on their interest in the project (e.g., a funder, purchaser, landlord, tenant, or management company).
 However, interested third parties may also request (usually at a cost) collateral warranties even where there is no express contractual requirement for the contractor or consultant to provide them.

 As well as the ability to claim against the warrantor if a problem arises, certain beneficiaries such as funders and employers (in the case of sub-contractor warranties) may require the ability to ‘step-in’ to the underlying contract in certain circumstances during the construction phase, such as: